roguereavers/babuska/README.md

-  pong  but  for schizos
+  ### pong  but  for schizos

     # Install

-    - best to grab a  bottle of  vodka  before play
+    - best to grab a  bottle of vodka while playing